Samsung Galaxy A37 vs Galaxy S25 FE: Expected differences

 Plastic vs aluminum

-It's clear just how much closer the Galaxy S25 FE is to Samsung's flagships.
-It comes with a tougher aluminum frame, Gorilla Glass Victus+ on both sides, and an overall more premium feel to it compared to the A-series.
-Its slightly slimmer profile and 190-gram weight make it feel well-balanced, with a design language that mirrors the S25 and S25+.
-Even the colors options for the S25 FE have that more muted flagship look.
+It’s clear how much closer the Galaxy S25 FE is to Samsung’s flagships.
+It features a tougher aluminum frame, Gorilla Glass Victus+ on both sides, and a noticeably more premium feel than any A-series device.

-The Galaxy A37, on the other hand, is expected to come with a plastic frame instead of an aluminum one.
-Just like its predecessor, however, it will also include Gorilla Glass Victus+ on the front and back, making it more durable than your average $499 phone.
-The Key Island design should also make a return.
+The Galaxy A37 is expected to stick with a plastic frame instead of aluminum.
+Like its predecessor, it should still feature Gorilla Glass Victus+ on both the front and back, offering better durability than most phones around $399.
+Samsung’s Key Island design is also likely to return.

 Display Differences